ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/auth-workflow.md

 ## Handle the Login

-When the user clicks on the "Sign On" button in the Login view, we need to satisfy the following requirements:
+When the user clicks on the "Sign On" button in the LoginPage view, we need to satisfy the following requirements:

 - Perform the login.
 - If the login fails, we need to display an error message.